-The Level 3 course builds on the concepts introduced in the prerequisite Level 2.
-These include standardizing snow and weather observations and techniques to the Snow, Weather, and Avalanche Guidelines of the American Avalanche Association (2009).
-The Level 3 takes the “trained observer and technician” and begins the process of making the information relevant to the complexities, variability, and influences of terrain.
+The AIARE 3 course builds on the concepts introduced in the prerequisite AIARE 2, including standardizing snow and weather observations and techniques to the Snow, Weather, and Avalanche Guidelines of the American Avalanche Association (2010).
+The AIARE 3 takes the “trained observer and technician” and begins the process of making the information relevant to the complexities, variability, and influences of terrain.

-If you have specific questions regarding the Level 3 programs; dates, locations, equipment, pre requisites, etc, get in touch with Ben Pritchett, Level 3 cooridinator at;
+If you have specific questions regarding the AIARE 3 program dates, locations, equipment, prerequisites, etc, get in touch with Ben Pritchett, Program Director at: firstname.lastname@example.org

-- Develop a snow stability and avalanche hazard analysis and forecasting process.
+- Practice using an avalanche hazard analysis and risk forecasting process.

-Each day begins with a forecast, spends time making decisions in the field, and ends with a hazard analysis.
-Each hazard evaluation decision is carefully briefed, coached, and debriefed.
+Each day begins with a forecast, spends time making decisions in the field, and ends with a hazard analysis and review of risk treatment strategies employed.
+Hazard assessment and risk evaluation decisions are carefully briefed, coached, and debriefed.

 - Improve participants’ observation and recording skills.